 Can I sell my life insurance policy for cash?

-Can you really sell your life insurance policy for cash?
+Can I sell your life insurance policy and get paid cash?

 When to Consider Selling Your Life Insurance Policy